The truth is – If you have loved ones who depend on you financially, odds are, you need life insurance.

 There are four primary types of no exam life insurance:

-When you hear the term, “no physical term life insurance”, Simplified Issue is likely what’s being discussed.
+When you hear the term, “no exam term life insurance”, simplified issue is likely what’s being discussed.

 As the name implies, Simplified Issue means the underwriting process is simplified – you get to skip the medical examination.

 Today, this type of life insurance is sold more often than ever before.

 Here’s why: Life insurance carriers realize many of us have no interest in being poked with a needle.
 Carriers would like your business and have, as a result, expanded coverage amounts and lowered premiums.

 What you need to know about Simplified Issue: